puvip/mathit/README.md

 # MathIT
 ##A JavaScript for Solving Math using Maxima as  Backend
-This project intiated by [New Destiny Technologies](http://newdestiny.in) & sponsered by Suki venkat
+The project is intiated by [New Destiny Technologies](http://newdestiny.in) & sponsered by Suki venkat

 #Getting Started